Last Updated on June 21, 2024 by ReTurf

 Install The Infill

 Check for highs and lows and broom down or add infill as needed.
-Once satisfied water the turf.
+Once satisfied, water the turf.
 Water as if you were watering a regular lawn.
-Let dry overnight.
+Let it dry overnight.
 Check your surface and make sure you like the outcome.
 If you see any further infill needs perform them now and repeat the watering drying process until satisfied.

 That’s the process, your project is complete at this point (aside from decorations and victory barbeques).